-In this guide, you explain what it means when your Kia airbag (SRS) light stays on, common problems and how you can troubleshoot the airbag light yourself.
+In this guide, you explain what it means when your Kia airbag (SRS) light stays on, common problems, and how you can troubleshoot the airbag light yourself.

-What does Kia airbag light mean?
+What does a Kia airbag light mean?

-If your Kia airbag light comes on, it means that the Supplemental Restraint System (SRS) has detected a problem with one of the airbags, there is a faulty airbag sensor or the battery voltage is too low.
+If your Kia airbag light comes on, it means that the Supplemental Restraint System (SRS) has detected a problem with one of the airbags, there is a faulty airbag sensor, or the battery voltage is too low.

 The airbags may not deploy if you get in an accident.

 To diagnose Kia airbag light you can't use a generic OBD-II scanner as it will not show any fault codes.
 You need an OBD-II scanner for the airbag system.